bigfix/developer.bigfix.com/site/reference/types/string.md

 # &lt;string&gt; as time : time

 Returns a time object from a properly formatted string.
-See &amp;lt;time&amp;gt;.
+See &lt;time&lt;.

 # &lt;string&gt; as time interval : time interval